SBCNY/Molecular-Biology-of-the-Cell/README.md

 # Molecular-Biology-of-the-Cell Ontology (MBCO) - Windows application
+The folder "MBCO_windows_application" contains an excecutable windows application that allows scientists to analyze their data.
-Simply download the folder "MBCO_windows_application" onto your hard drive and start the program by opening "Molecular_Biology_of_the_Cell_Ontology.exe".
+Simply copy the folder "MBCO_windows_application" to any location on your hard drive and start the program by opening "Molecular_Biology_of_the_Cell_Ontology.exe".

 <i>Note: If your screen resolution is too high (e.g. 3840 x 2160) the current windows form will look compressed.
 In this case, lower your screen resolution (e.g. to 2560x1600) before opening the application.
 You can reset your screen resolution to the original value again, once the application started.</i>